 Several months ago over pizza and beer and far too much testosterone, my husband (Mike), our friend (another Mike, so I’ll call him Lamond hereafter), and our son Nick decided they’d all compete in 100-mile foot races this summer.
-As Mike and Lamond have completed the Leadville Trail 100 (LT 100) run several times already, they got online and without a lick of forethought, registered for the Ouray 100, a race with cumulative elevation gain equivalent to climbing Mount Everest three and a half times (see map below).
+As Mike and Lamond have completed the Leadville Trail 100 (LT 100) run several times already, they got online and without a lick of forethought, registered for the Ouray 100, a race with cumulative elevation gain exceeding a climb to the top of Mount Everest (41,862 ft gain, 83,724 ft change…see map below).
 No big deal, really, as they’re given 52 hours (nonstop but for an occasional aid station and tree watering) to complete the course.
 Buoyed by the enthusiasm of the older men, Nick registered for his first LT 100 run.

 Lamond’s wife, Sunni, and I looked at one another through the haze of hormones and rolled our eyes.
 We have crewed many, many, far-too-many races over the years and knew that this one would be a humdinger.

 I’ll interject a little tidbit here about my husband.
 Three days after he completed his ninth LT 100 Mountain Bike race a few years ago, he agreed it was time to undergo a full right hip replacement.
 Last year, three days after he completed his 11th one—because he had to earn the 1,100-mile jacket—he completed his transformation from Leadman to Titanium man with a matching left hip.

 And one more tidbit about surgeons.
 When healing is complete and they say, “Sure!
 No restrictions,” they really should listen to what their patients tell them.
 Mike was quite clear with his surgeon about his desire to continue a life of mountaineering and racing.

 “No problem.
 No restrictions,” said the doc.
 I could’ve punched him.